 The State-operated institutional system provides residential care and habilitative services to individuals at developmental centers and related special population units located throughout the State.
-The FY 2013 Enacted Budget supports a census of 1,169 individuals at the beginning of the State fiscal year.
-During FY 2013, OPWDD will continue to move individuals residing in institutions to more appropriate community settings; however, it is anticipated that these movements will be offset partially by new admissions, mostly of persons with challenging behaviors who will be placed in special population units.
+The FY 2014 Enacted Budget supports a census of 1,015 individuals at the beginning of the State fiscal year.
+During FY 2014, OPWDD will continue to move individuals residing in institutions to more appropriate community settings.

-The FY 2013 Enacted Budget supports the development of community residential beds for the NYS-CARES initiatives for individuals on registration lists and for legally mandated populations, such as young adults aging out of either the special educational or foster care systems, and New York City Administration for Children's Services individuals, as well as resources to develop community program opportunities for individuals on registration lists.
+The FY 2014 Enacted Budget supports the development of community residential and nonresidential services to support continued deinstitutionalization efforts and legally mandated populations, such as young adults aging out of either the special educational or foster care systems, and New York City Administration for Children's Services individuals, as well as resources to develop community program opportunities for individuals on registration lists.

 The voluntary- and State-operated community-based service system provides a variety of day and residential programs for individuals.
 The emphasis in these programs is on habilitative and vocational services to meet the individualized needs of persons with developmental disabilities.
-The FY 2013 Enacted Budget includes resources for a FY 2013 start-of-year census of more than 8,000 consumers in State-operated community residential programs and approximately 4,500 consumers in State-operated day programs.
+The FY 2014 Enacted Budget includes resources for a FY 2014 start-of-year census of more than 8,000 consumers in State-operated community residential programs and approximately 4,500 consumers in State-operated day programs.